MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

 1. Select the **Run Query** button.
 This will pass the user's natural language query to Azure OpenAI which will convert it to SQL.
 The SQL query will then be used to query the database and return any potential results.

+1. Run the following **Custom Query**:

+    ```
+    Get the total revenue for Adventure Works Cycles.
+Include the contact information as well.
+    ```

-1. View the terminal window running the API server in Visual Studio Code and notice it displays the SQL query that is returned from Azure OpenAI.
-The response is returned as a JSON object.
+1. View the terminal window running the API server in Visual Studio Code and notice it displays the SQL query returned from Azure OpenAI.
+The JSON data is used by the server-side APIs to query the PostgreSQL database.
+Any string values included in the query are added as parameter values to prevent SQL injection attacks:

+    ```json
+    {
+        "sql": "SELECT c.company, c.city, c.email, SUM(oi.quantity * oi.price) AS total_revenue\nFROM customers c\nJOIN orders o ON c.id = o.customer_id\nJOIN order_items oi ON o.id = oi.order_id\nWHERE c.company = $1\nGROUP BY c.company, c.city, c.email;",
+        "paramValues": ["Adventure Works Cycles"]
+    }
+    ```

+1. Go back to the browser and select **Reset Data** to view all of the customers again in the datagrid.

 ### Exploring the Natural Language to SQL Code